plrguez/fuse-od-source/Platform/readme.txt

 Using the Fuse emulator
 =======================

+This port of Fuse to OpenDingux and RetroFW is simply a compilation of Fuse 1.5.7 for this platforms with some additions to the SDL UI and some new options.

+Nothing is touched for the emulation engine or the miriad of Fuse options.

+So the thanks for this port are for Phillip Kendall and all the Fuse team.

 At the end of this doc is the man page of Fuse 1.5.7 for reference.

 ------------------------
 ### Opening the Menu ###
 ------------------------

 You can open the menu with the `Power` or `Select` button.

-If `Select` button is mapped to joystick or keyboard then you must use the `Power` button for accessing the menu.
+If `Select` button is mapped to joystick or keyboard then the only option to open menu will be `Power` button.

 ---------------------
 ### Save settings ###
 ---------------------

 By default the emulator don't save settings changes.

-You can save settings at any time with `Menu -> Options -> Save`.
+You can save settings at any time from menu: `Menu -> Options -> Save`.

-Also you can activate Auto-save setting to save settings when you exit the emulator with `Menu -> File -> Exit`.
+You can activate "Auto-save" to save settings when you exit the emulator.
 To activate it access to `Menu -> Options -> General` then navigate to the option **Auto-save settings**, check it with the `X` Button and finally accept the form with the `A` Button.
 Yo should exit from the emulator o use the Save option to save it.

-The options are saved to **.fuserc** file at home directory.
-If some option change prevent to open the emulator yo can delete thid file and try again.
+The options are saved into 'fuse.cfg' file in the fuse config path.
+If some option changes prevent to open the emulator delete this file and try to start again.
+The config path is '$HOME/.fuse' directory.
+If it does not exist the emulator will create it at start.

+Note: $HOME is located in '/media/data/local/home' for OpenDingux and in '/home/retrofw' for RetroFW.

 ------------------------
 ### Virtual Keyboard ###
 ------------------------

 Press the `Start` button to open a Virtual Keyboard when you are at emulator.

 The keys in the virtual keyboard correspond to ZX Spectrum keys and it send to emulator as if you are using a real ZX Spectrum keyboard.

     `Cursor`
-    Move to select keys
+    Move to select keys.

     `A`
-    Press key selected at keyboard
+    Press selected key.

     `B`
     Lock key.
 It's marked in blue.
-    For use in combinatios of Caps Shift or Symbol Shift with other key.
-    They are used when press the `A` button over a Key. |For example: Lock key over "SS" and then press `A` Button over letter "P" to obtain character "
+    They are used when press the `A` button over a Key and then unlocked.
+    For use in combinations of Caps Shift or Symbol Shift with other keys.
+    For example: In 48k mode you can Lock key "Ss" and then press 'Cs' key to change keyboard to "Extended" mode.

     `X`
-    Press continously a key.
+    Sticky key.
 It's marked in Red.
+    The key is continously pressed.
+    For example: In 48k mode you can press key 'J' then Sticky key 'Ss' and then press twice key 'P' to obtain 'LOAD ""'.

     `Y`
-    Clean locked and continous pressed keys.
+    Clean all Lock and Sticky keys.

     `Start`
     Close Virtual Keyboard

     `L1`, `R1`
     Change the Virtual Keyboard position.
-There are 4 positions.
+    There are 4 positions, one for earch corner of screen.

 -------------------------------------
 ### Buttons at different contexts ###